mansona/universal-design-system/slides/004-using-ember-to-bulid-a-universal-design-system.md

   Let's write some notes!
 ---

+# Universal Design Systems,<br> the Ember Way

-# using Ember to bulid a universal design system
+- what is a design system

-This is a slide!
+- what is a universal design system
+- how do I get one?